 The constitution allows freedom of religious practice, freedom of worship, and freedom of assembly for religious services, provided these freedoms are not used "to commit evil and licentious acts" or "do what is contrary to the law and peace of the land."
-The constitution requires that the Sabbath be "kept holy," and prohibits commercial transactions on the Sabbath, except according to law that provides some exceptions for the tourism industry.
-The government views Sunday as the Sabbath.
+The constitution requires that the Sabbath, which the government recognizes as Sunday, be "kept holy" and prohibits commercial transactions on the Sabbath, except essential services after approval by the minister of police.
+The law also prohibits many recreational activities and sports on the Sabbath.

 The law does not require registration of religious groups.
 Any group of individuals may gather together, worship, and practice their faith without informing the government or seeking its permission.
 A religious group, however, must register to be eligible for specific benefits such as recognition of clergy as marriage officers, tax exemptions on nonbusiness income, importation of goods for religious purposes, fundraising, protection of a denomination's name, and access to broadcasting on public channels.
-Registration for religious groups requires an application to the Ministry of Commerce, Trade, Innovation, and Labor, accompanied by certified copies of the group's rules and constitution, a declaration detailing any other trust in which the applicant holds assets, a witness' signature, and a 115 pa'anga (\$53) application fee.
+Registration as a religious group requires an application to the Ministry of Commerce, Trade, Innovation, and Labor, accompanied by certified copies of the group's rules and constitution, a declaration detailing any other trust in which the applicant holds assets, a witness' signature, and a 115 pa'anga (\$52) application fee.
 It is a legal requirement that if a group elects to register with the Ministry of Commerce, Trade, Innovation, and Labor, it must also register with the Ministry of Revenue and Customs as a nonprofit organization.
-There are no additional requirements to register with Ministry of Revenue and Customs once a group is registered as a separate legal entity with Ministry of Commerce, Trade, Innovation, and Labor.
+There are no additional requirements to register with the Ministry of Revenue and Customs once a group is registered as a separate legal entity with the Ministry of Commerce, Trade, Innovation, and Labor.